How to calculate loan interest

 You may be able to improve your chances of obtaining the most favorable interest rate on a loan in a few ways:

-- Improve your credit score: The most competitive interest rates are generally available to those with the highest credit scores.
+• Improve your credit score: The most competitive interest rates are generally available to those with good to excellent credit.

-- Reduce your debt-to-income ratio: Your debt-to-income (DTI) ratio is the debt you pay each month as a percentage of your gross monthly income.
+• Reduce your debt-to-income ratio: Your debt-to-income (DTI) ratio is the monthly debt you pay as a percentage of your gross monthly income.
 It is nearly as significant as your credit score when qualifying for a competitive loan.

 The bottom line

 Before taking out a loan, it’s vital to calculate how much you’ll pay in interest to understand the true borrowing costs.
-Ask the lender if interest is assessed using the simple interest formula or an amortization schedule, and use the appropriate formula or an online calculator to run the numbers.
+Ask the lender if interest is assessed using the simple interest formula or an amortization schedule.
+Then, use the appropriate formula or an online calculator to run the numbers.